-- Computed tomography (CT) – identify brain structure abnormalities and tumors
+- Computed tomography (CT) – identifies brain structure abnormalities and tumors

-- Magnetic resonance imaging (MRI) – also identify brain abnormalities
+- Magnetic resonance imaging (MRI) – also identifies brain abnormalities

 Laboratory tests are primarily used to monitor anti-epileptic medications and to search for conditions that may cause seizures, such as diabetes, infection, meningitis or encephalitis.

 Periodic therapeutic drug monitoring is performed when a patient is taking a specific medication to ensure that therapeutic levels are achieved.
 Epileptic medications that are monitored include: